Shyamnagar West Bengal, India Travel Guide

 Consider a river cruise for a scenic journey between towns.

-Winter (October-March) offers pleasant weather for sightseeing.
+Winter (October-March) gives a pleasant weather for sightseeing.

 Spring brings various festivals and a atmosphere.